 CodeCollaborator is now, in my view, a must-have tool for hardware teams.
 I've recommended it in the past for firmware developers, but its new ability to help folks review and annotate any document is profoundly important and takes the tool far beyond its previous niche in the software group.

-If you've worked on a Word document using multiple reviewers with the track-changes feature you know how efficient it is to use the annotations to edit and correct a file, and to insure that the changes are both accurate and appropriate.
+If you've worked on a Word document using multiple reviewers with the track-changes feature you know how efficient it is to use the annotations to edit and correct a file, and to ensure that the changes are both accurate and appropriate.
 CodeCollaborator has long offered such capability for text files, like source code.
 But the ability to do the same for schematics and other files raises the notion of collaborative review to a new level.

 Check out the video; it's pretty impressive.